TheKhafre/TheKhafre/README.md

 ### <div align="center">I'm Oluwatobiloba Ezekiel, an emerging software engineer 👨‍💻 from Nigeria 🚀</div>

-- 🔭 I’m currently developing my knowledge of Solidity and the blockchain network
+- 🔭 I’m currently saving the world with python, javascript and C (amongst many others; coding is fun)

-- ❓ Ask me about anything related to Frontend, Celo blockchain or anything you want about programming
+- ❓ Ask me about anything related to Django, Shell Scripting or anything interesting you want about programming

-- 🌱 I’m currently improving my LAMP Skill set
+- 🌱 I’m currently improving my Blockchain Development Skill set

-- ⚡ Fun fact: I'm an athelete and a model coach too
+- ⚡ Fun fact: I'm a technical writer and a product designer too; I've been doing that since way back😊😁

 <br/>